What Do The New York Yankees Do Now That They Lost Juan Soto?

 It’s difficult to say what the Brewers would want for him, but the Yankees have the system to make a move like this.
 Yelich is a fantastic bat when healthy, and in those 73 games he played last year, he stole 21 bases.

 The Yankees could acquire him without parting with Jasson Dominguez.
-If Adames leaves, they may want an infield prospect like a Roderick Arias, our sixth-ranked prospect in the Yankees system.
+Now that Adames is gone, they may want an infield prospect like a Roderick Arias, our sixth-ranked prospect in the Yankees system.

-They could also add Ben Hess to the trade, the Yankees first round pitching prospect from 2024.
+They could also add Ben Hess, the Yankees’ first-round pitching prospect from 2024 to the trade.
 If the Brewers want more, I’d be willing to include a pitcher like Henry Lalane, a 20-year-old left-hander with the tools to be a front-line pitcher.
-Three top 10 prospects in the Yankees system could get the Brewers to listen, but ultimately, he likely stays put.
+Three top-10 prospects in the Yankees system could get the Brewers to listen, but he likely stays put.
 I do think it’s a move worth exploring.

 The Final Outfield